namysl/plantasia/README.md

 # plantasia
  Grow some plants and don't let them die - that kind of Arduino project

 Using plots and charts in data visualization as well.
 Python files are heavily personalized for my use.
 I added some of my data in example_plant_data.csv for a start.
-The all_charts_imported.py file is the lazy way to try it out.
+The all_charts_imported.py file is the lazy-but-fast way to try it out.

 <br>
 Used sensors: